 In the mid-2000's Irish trainers started to do much better at the Cheltenham Festival going from a handful of winners each year to regularly getting ten or more.
 By 2014 winners trained in Ireland were starting to get near parity to those trained in Britain, creating a competitional element.
 This, therefore, led to the creation of the Prestbury Cup.
 A trophy handed out each year to the nation that trains the most winners at the Cheltenham Festival.

 While it is possible for other countries to win the cup in reality it is a contest between Britain and Ireland.
 The first two editions in 2014 and 2015 were won by Britain, who expected they would win most years with Ireland having the odd good year.
-In hindsight that was a naïve viewpoint as from 2016 to 2021 Ireland have won five out of six Prestbury cups, although one was tied with Britain in 2019.
+In hindsight that was a naïve viewpoint as from 2016 to 2023 Ireland have won seven out of eight Prestbury cups, although one was tied with Britain in 2019 they still retained it as holders.

 Dark days lie ahead for British trainers, although, following recent years the only way is up.
 Head over to our Prestbury Cup page for more.